CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 21 Styling
-    ## get a color palette figured out
-        need a green, a red, your purple, 1 neutral, and 1 other color
     ## fix sidebar
         ## make rows and divs instead of li's so the sidebar can go all the way down?
         ##